 An excerpt from the May 7, 1927 Daily Tar Heel

 What it was to look like; an architectural study by J. Cozby Byrd and Schell Lewis, 1927

 What it actually looked like; 1931 (via UNC's Yackety Yack)

 1931 (via UNC's Yackety Yack)

-During World War II, when military programs at UNC put a strain on the campus housing situation, the ATO house was utilized by the Delta Delta Delta sorority, which occupied it from 1943 to early 1946.
-By June 1946, ATO had moved back into their house.
+During World War II, when military programs at UNC put a strain on the campus housing situation and many fraternity members were serving in the military, the A.T.O. house was occupied by the Delta Delta Delta sorority from September 1943 to early 1946.
+By June 1946, A.T.O. had moved back into their house.

 1945 drawing (via UNC's Yackety Yack)